Jennifer M. Heemstra: Teaching and science communication

 Alongside her scientific research, Heemstra leads a research program in chemistry education and how students' perceive failure.
 She has spoken about the need for scientists to embrace failure to succeed in their research.
 Heemstra is a science communicator who writes a regular column Office Hours for Chemical & Engineering News.
 She has discussed her scientific career on their podcast, Stereo Chemistry.
 She has written for Nature Careers, Wiley and Editage, as well as on her own blog, Things That Change the Way I Think.
 She has been described as one of the "most influential scientists on social media".
-In 2018 she was selected as a Scialog Fellow.
+She is the author of the book Labwork to Leadership: A concise guide to thriving in the science job you weren't trained for (2025), ISBN 0-674-25863-0.